openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 This version will be called the `schema_version` in order not be confused with an update to the authorization model itself (frequently referenced as a new authorization model version).
 It will be of the form "x.y", where both `x` and `y` are non-negative integers. `x` will start from `1` instead of `0`, so the initial version of the authorization model will be `1.0` and this RFC once implemented will introduce `1.1`.

 This field is optional, and when missing will be interpreted as being `1.0`.
+The schema version can only be one of the existing versions ("1.0" and "1.1" at the time of this RFC).

 ```json
 {